GENIUS LAUNDRY ROOM HACKS USING VINEGAR

 IS IT SAFE TO USE VINEGAR IN MY WASHING MACHINE?

-You can safely use vinegar in your washing machine.
+Yes, you can safely use vinegar in your washing machine.
 Vinegar is safe for both standard and high-efficiency washing machines.
 You don’t have to worry about vinegar rusting your machine because it is actually a natural rust remover.
 Vinegar is safe for septic tanks too.

 Don’t Forget to Pin Me for Later!